 “It’s great to put behind us everything that happened in the first half of the season and to come out after the summer break and hit the ground running,” Morgan said.

 “It was my mistake to spin on the first lap (in the first race), so I shouldn’t have been back there in the first place.

 “I got a good start and was fifth – I should have stayed there to the end.

 “It just goes to show how quickly your fortunes can change.

 “But I feel a lot of relief (to finish 10th).
-I was struggling massively with the brakes towards the end – my foot was going flat to the floor – and also the tracking wasn’t quite as good as it could have been.
+I was struggling massively with the brakes towards the end – my foot was going flat to the floor – and also the tracking wasn’t quite as good as it

 “But all credit to the team, who did a brilliant job after two pretty heavy shunts.